flpmat/ltsp-cluster-openvz/README.md

 ![open vz network card](https://github.com/flpmat/ltsp-cluster-openvz/blob/master/images/ltsp-openvz-net.png)

 Finnaly, create one VirtualBox machine for the thin client.
 Set it to boot throuhg the network.
-It should also have a network interface attached to the host-only network set previously.
+It should also have a network interface attached to the host-only network set previously (make sure that the adapter type is PCnet-FAST III otherwise the thin client won't be able to receive the image through TFTP).

 ![thin client system](https://github.com/flpmat/ltsp-cluster-openvz/blob/master/images/thin-client-system.png)